 I'll going to guess and say that once you become familiar with the FilmToaster, it will take 3 to 6 minutes to scan 36 exposure.

 You will also love the handles on the FilmToaster which will help manage long roll film.
-The "see saw" 35mm film carrier, only one in the world like this, will also make film scanning less painful.
+The "see saw" 35mm glass film carrier, only one in the world like this, will also make film scanning less painful.

-Q. Recently, I attended a workshop where you digitized incredibly sharp high resolution files from film using A Nikon D600 and the FilmToaster.
+Q. Recently, I attended a workshop where you digitized incredibly sharp high resolution files from film using a Nikon D600 and the FilmToaster.
 On your monitor and prints as well, it appeared your digital files were higher resolution than even the film; or at least they looked that way.
 How is this possible when you said the film was taken 30 years ago and to begin with, only so sharp?

-A. Mainly, two things contribute to what you observed; the first being scientifically very well researched absolutes and the other, an opinion that I have observed, but lack the technical data to back it up with.
+A. Mainly, two things contribute to what you observed; the first being scientifically very well researched absolutes and the other, an opinion that I have observed, but lack the technical expertise to back it up with.

 Technically, film doesn't have a resolution in the sense that a digital display or capture device does.
 Also, film has no actual pixel number and no orderly arrangement of thousands of markers on a grid.
 Film has grain and composed on a transport medium for a chemical emulsion that, when exposed to light under controlled conditions, captures subject in great detail.
 However, because film and digital are not analogous it is impossible to classify different sizes resolution.

-Secondly, my opinion about why sharpness from an otherwise normal looking negative become"sharper," can be attributed to the amazing LED Light Pad bundled with the FilmToaster.
-Back light traveling from the LED through the film negative is traveling in very straight lines, rather than as in the case of flatbeds and dedicated film scanners, small patterns of light which pyramid up to a larger size.
+Secondly, my opinion about why sharpness from an otherwise normal looking negative become"sharper," can be attributed to the amazing LED Light Pad bundled with FilmToaster.
+Back-light traveling from the LED through the film negative is traveling in very straight lines, rather than as in the case of flatbeds and dedicated film scanners, small patterns of light which pyramid up to a larger size.
 Hope this answers your question and please follow up with telephone support as well.